Metadrop/ddev-mkdocs/README.md

 ### Configuration

-By default, mkdocs addon show docs from /docs folder inside yout project.
+By default, mkdocs addon show docs from /docs folder inside your project.
 This can be updated in docker-compose.mkdocs.yaml as needed.

 Also this addon uses ports 9004 and 9005 to view documentation, this can be updated in docker-compose.mkdocs.yaml too.

 ### Write your own documentation